 Yes, I want to have better results.
-Be a little faster with each race—that’s what the trainings are for.
-But it’s most important for me that I finish a race in good shape, so that I can enjoy every moment of it, and the celebrations afterwards.
+Be a little faster with each ride—that’s what the trainings are for.
+But it’s most important for me that I finish a ride in good shape, so that I can enjoy every moment of it, and the celebrations afterwards.

 Why am I blogging about it?

 Writing is a great way to clarify thinking.
 It’s linear (unlike the brain’s workings), and in order for a piece of text to make sense, I need to get my train of thought in order.
 Find gaps, inconsistencies and remove them.
 It helps me reason analyze my cycling experience, draw better conclusions and, hopefully, get better results.